 How can I feed my baby when travelling?

 If you are breastfeeding your baby, ensuring you have all the correct feeding equipment is not an issue.
-Wearing loose fitting close will help breastfeeding on flight more comfortable.
-If bottle-feeding, ready to use bottles of your baby’s usual milk may be more convenient.
-These come in 200ml bottles and just need to be poured into a sterile feeding bottle.
+Wearing loose fitting clothes will help breastfeeding on a flight more comfortable.
+If bottle-feeding, consider picking up some ready to feed bottles of your baby’s usual milk – these may be more convenient.
+These 200ml bottles don’t need to be kept in the fridge before they are opened – they just need to be poured into a sterile feeding bottle.
 It’s always worth taking a little more than you need in case your journey takes longer than expected.

 If your baby is on solids already – don’t forget to bring some small meals or snacks in a cooler bag for the journey.